 The baby boomer generation is responsible for instigating many changes in society, among them is the return of home birth, natural birth, and homeschooling.
 We are in a groundswell of changing attitudes and approaches to death, dying, and the funeral industry.
 Most times, it is the Baby Boomers who are leading the way.
 The focus is on bringing death and dying back into the community, making it part of life again, not an aspect of life that we push to the edges of society and try to ignore.
 We are reconnecting with the knowledge of the importance of community and the support it can provide.

 The manner in which we approach and discuss death is expanding.
 We are reconnecting with a fundamental understanding of the sacredness of this time of transition.
-As we begin to add new rituals and blend them with the traditional, and in some cases, replace the older ones.
+As we add new rituals and blend them with the traditional, and sometimes, replace the older ones.
 These more original rituals carry a personal connection to those involved.

 The practice and participation in Ritual has always been an essential element of human experience.
 It becomes a sacred practice through the intention behind the action.

 Grief, death, and loss are profound and immense subjects.
 Words can fail us or appear futile when we attempt to use them to describe and navigate our feelings around these universal topics.
 Symbols and rituals assist us on our hard journey.

 Objects can become part of a ceremony that holds a special meaning for the person involved.

 Objects, such as regularly used prayer beads, become imbued with intention and carry the energy of the user.
 Another potent symbol is the black armband often worn to signal that the wearer is in a period of mourning.It says so much, tells us there is a loss, sadness, grief, pain, hurt, anger, numbness, and much more with a small piece of black material around an arm.